byxng/Asymmetrik-Mobile-Device-Keyboard/README.md

 # Asymmetrik-Mobile-Device-Keyboard
-This is my implementation of the Mobile Device Keyboard programming challenge by Asymmetrik.
+An implementation of the Mobile Device Keyboard programming challenge by Asymmetrik.
-This solution was written in Python, using the tkinter GUI interface.
+Written in Python, using the tkinter GUI interface.

 ## Interface Specification
 Candidate